techpanja/interviewproblems/README.md

 2. Least Recently Used (LRU) cache implementation.
     Link: https://github.com/techpanja/interviewproblems/blob/master/src/maps/lrucache/LRUCache.java

+3. Map that should be sorted on the basis of values and not keys.
+(Use of treemap and comparator.)
+    Link:

 Number-Problems
 ---------------
 1. Concatenate two numbers. for e.g. 123, 0456 = 1230456